EPA announces rollback for some Biden-era limits on so-called forever chemicals in drinking water

 The development was first reported by The Washington Post.

+The EPA’s actions align with some of the arguments utilities made in their lawsuit.
+They argued that the EPA lacked the authority to regulate a mixture of PFAS and said the agency didn’t properly support limits on several newer types of PFAS that are now rescinded.
+They also asked for the now-granted two-year extension.

+Erik Olson, a senior strategic director of health at the nonprofit Natural Resources Defense Council, said the move is illegal.
+The Safe Water Drinking Act gives the EPA authority to limit contaminants in drinking water and it includes a provision meant to prevent new rules from being looser than previous ones.

-“With a stroke of the pen, EPA is making a mockery of the Trump administration’s promise to deliver clean water for Americans,” said Erik Olson, a senior strategic director of health at the nonprofit Natural Resources Defense Council.
+“With a stroke of the pen, EPA is making a mockery of the Trump administration’s promise to deliver clean water for Americans,” Olson said.

+Manufactured by companies like Chemours and 3M, PFAS were incredibly useful in many applications -– among them, helping clothes to withstand rain and ensuring that firefighting foam snuffed out flames.
+But the chemicals also accumulate in the body.
+As science advanced in recent years, evidence of harm at far lower levels became clearer.

+The Biden-era EPA estimated the rule will cost about $1.5 billion to implement each year.
+Water utility associations say the costly rules, combined with recent mandates to replace harmful lead pipes, will raise residents’ bills and fall hardest on small communities with few resources.

 The Associated Press receives support from the Walton Family Foundation for coverage of water and environmental policy.
 The AP is solely responsible for all content.
 For all of AP's environmental coverage, visit https://apnews.com/hub/climate-and-environment